facultyai/dash-bootstrap-components/docs/content/docs/quickstart.md

 ## Basic usage

+_dash-bootstrap-components_ is a component library for use with Plotly Dash.
+If you have not used Dash before, it's strongly recommended you check out [the Dash documentation][dash-docs] and try building a basic app first.

 To use _dash-bootstrap-components_ you must do two things:

 - Link a Bootstrap v4 compatible stylesheet
-- Incorporate _dash-bootstrap-components_ into your layout
+- Incorporate _dash-bootstrap-components_ into the layout of your app.

 ### Linking a stylesheet